stouffer/EvoGeoModules/manuscript/manuscript.md

 51 species-species interaction networks.
 Interactions were measured by combing rodents for fleas, a method that gives high quality data as it has a high power of detection.
-Previous analyses revealed that this dataset shows significant coevolutionary signal at the continental level [@kras12a].
+Previous analyses revealed that this dataset shows significant co-phylogenetic matching at the continental level [@kras12a].
 Importantly, it also provides spatial replication and variability [@cana14] at a scale large enough to capture macro-ecological processes.
 This dataset is uniquely suited for our analysis, as it represents a thorough spatial and taxonomic sampling of a